oddbird/oddleventy/content/blog/2024/sass-compiler.md

 ---
-title: Speeding up your Sass Compilation in Vite and Webpack
+title: Speeding Up Your Sass Compilation in Vite and Webpack
 sub: A quick guide to adopting the modern Sass API
 author: james
 date: 2024-08-14